BoyceLab/CDAtransformer/README.md

-# Boyce Lab C-CDA and FHIR Data Converter
+# Boyce Lab C-CDA and FHIR Data Transformer

 This Shiny application allows users to upload and parse C-CDA and FHIR text files.
 It extracts relevant elements and presents them in a tabular format for easy viewing and download.